What Do I Need To Know For The Act

 Scoring System

 The ACT is scored out of 36, with each of the four main sections (English, Mathematics, Reading, and Science) receiving a score between 1 and 36.
 Your composite score is the average of these four section scores, rounded to the nearest whole number.
 The Writing section is scored separately on a scale of 2 to 12, and this score does not affect your composite score.
-Colleges and universities typically consider your composite score as the primary indicator of your performance on the ACT.
+That's why colleges and universities typically consider your composite score as the primary indicator of your performance on the ACT.
 Understanding the scoring system can help you set realistic goals and track your progress during your preparation.

 Trends and Latest Developments